 - Cause issues with getting your rental bond back.

 - Create an unpleasant environment for the next tenant.

 With end of lease pest control treatment, you can ensure that your premises will be pest-free, ensuring that your prospective tenant will be impressive and satisfied with the well-maintained conditions.

 Who is Responsible For End Of Lease Pest Control?

 The Residential Tenancies Act states that the lessor shall ensure that the Rental Property at the commencement of the tenancy is clean and fit to live in and that the Rental Property is to be maintained so that it remains fit to live in (not clean).
 Unless it is stated in the agreement, the landlord is responsible for general pest control for ants, cockroaches, fleas, silverfish, spiders and also for termite protection.

-However, the tenant could be responsible for pest control fee if they have actively encouraged a pest infestation.
-For example bed bugs that might be resulted from travelling, rodents as a result of unclean environment, or fleas originated from tenant’s pet(s).
+However, the tenant could be responsible for the end of lease pest control fee, if they have actively encouraged a pest infestation.
+For example, bed bugs that might be resulted from travelling, rodents as a result of unclean environment, or fleas originated from tenant’s pet(s).

 If as a tenant, you are responsible for the pest control treatment, you are allowed to choose your preferred pest company, as long as the treatment is carried out according to the rental agreement.
 Dependent on the terms in your tenancy agreement, you may be required to have an end of lease flea treatment, if you have a dog or a cat.
 After your end of lease pest treatment, we will present you with a certificate and warranty.